-Each summer, approximately 90 science teachers attend the unique Summer Physics Academy at Buffalo State.
+Each summer, science teachers attend the unique Summer Physics Academy at Buffalo State.
 This program is ideal for those who teach full time during the school year.
-Participants earn 6 credit hours per course by taking these workshop classes during the summer.
+Workshop classes are offered during the summer and electives are offered at night and online.
 Visiting (non Buffalo State College) students must apply before registering.
 Three courses are offered during the summer, after schools close.
 All courses are taught by a collaboration between college faculty members and experienced master (high school) physics teachers.
 The work is intensive, and instructors are available during and after class to assist with assignments and projects.

-Tuition and fees (Summer 2014) for each 6 credit course total ~$2500 for NY State residents (~$4300 for non-residents), according to this page.
+Tuition and fees are roughly $500/credit (in-state) and $900/credit (out-of-state).
+See BSC's Accounts website for more exact tuition info.
 Some financing is available.
-Out of state students who do not need the full six credits may be able to arrange for lower tuition.
+Students who do not need the full credits may be able to arrange for lower tuition.
 Please contact Dan MacIsaac for details.

-For those choosing to live on or near campus (strongly encouraged!), apartment-style housing is available on campus (cost for 2013 was approximately $320 per week), and several hotels are nearby.
+For those choosing to live on or near campus (strongly encouraged!), apartment-style housing is available on campus (was ~$60 per night in 2019), and several hotels are nearby.
 Parking permits are $10.

 For information on how to apply, visit http://graduateschool.buffalostate.edu/ (link opens a new window).

 The two courses offered in Summer 2021 are:

 PHY510 Regent’s Physics Science Practices (4cr) This class will meet online asynchronous May 31-July 1, 2021 in-person July 6-15, 2021 8:00 am-5 pm M-F. (taught by Dr. David Henry); contact firstname.lastname@example.org.